riemers/SSMS/README.md

 If you want to use the admin logging with a different database then "default" change the line:

-	SQL_TConnect(GotDatabase, "adminlog");
+	SQL_TConnect(GotDatabase, "default");

-To above example, where adminlog would be your database from databases.cfg
+To a entry in your databases.cfg

 Credits
 -------